Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction-2020-08-10.md

 Some specific activities that you will complete include the following:

-- Reading one of the course text books to prepare for in-class activities.
+- Read one of the course text books to prepare for in-class activities.

 - Review course slides in advance of hands-on in-class activities.